petekeller2/Epilogue-Starter-Kit/src/resources/readme.md

 # Resources

-The resources folders contain the pieces that will be used to create Epilogue resources.
-All the resources, except the UserGroupXref resource, are created based on the pieces found in the resources folder.
+The subdirectories of the resources directory (src/resources and build/resources) contain the pieces that will be used to create Epilogue resources.
 Custom resource specific files should be added to its corresponding resource's resources folder.